Marzerp/PostalCodeSearch/README.md

 This project was created by Araceli Romero, a student of Information technologies in science(TICs) at [UNAM](https://www.unam.mx/), Mexico.

-Movie Explorer was developed as part of the Distributed Database course (Class of 2025).
+Postal Code Search was developed as part of the Distributed Database course (Class of 2025).

 Feel free to reach out with questions, feedback, or collaboration ideas to araceliromerozerpa@gmail.com